 - Supports direct printing.

 is a great Linux calendar app that is an updated version of the previous calendar app with the same name.
 This modern edition makes attaching events cooler.
 Therefore, you don’t need to manually fill in all the information, including time and date.
-Instead, you can simply type “Finish the assignment within the midnight of Sunday,” and the app will automatically plan it for the coming midnight of Sunday.
+Instead, you can type “Finish the assignment within the midnight of Sunday,” and the app will automatically plan it for the coming midnight of Sunday.

 - Displays events by week and month.